-- i.
-Intentionally infecting network servers or other computers with a virus - ii.
-Connecting networking equipment including, but not limited to servers, routers, hubs and switches, and wireless access points to the campus network without written authorization from the Office of Information Technology and Services - iii.
-Sending harassing messages to other computer users either at CSU or through external networks - iv.
-Using inappropriate, offensive, or abusive language to other users within the CSU network, or through external networks - v.
-Tampering with or modifying accessed equipment - vi.
-Causing intentional damage to computer systems - vii.
-Obtaining additional resources not authorized to the individual user - viii.
-Depriving other users of authorized resources - ix.
-Acquiring access to unauthorized systems - x.
-Utilizing another user's account and password - xi.
-Broadcasting non-business-related email to CSU faculty, staff and students (including but not limited to "For Rent/Sale" and personal notes to the campus) - xii.
+- 1. Intentionally infecting network servers or other computers with a virus - 2.
+Connecting networking equipment including, but not limited to servers, routers, hubs and switches, and wireless access points to the campus network without written authorization from the Office of Information Technology and Services - 3.
+Sending harassing messages to other computer users either at CSU or through external networks

+- 4. Using inappropriate, offensive, or abusive language to other users within the CSU network, or through external networks - 5.
+Tampering with or modifying accessed equipment - 6.
+Causing intentional damage to computer systems - 7.
+Obtaining additional resources not authorized to the individual user - 8.
+Depriving other users of authorized resources - 9.
+Acquiring access to unauthorized systems - 10.
+Utilizing another user's account and password - 11.
+Broadcasting non-business related email to CSU faculty, staff and students (including but not limited to "For Rent/Sale" and personal notes to the campus) - 12.
 Broadcasting unsolicited email and e-mail that is in violation of the CAN-SPAM act of 2003